best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 The R example uses the [roxygen2 package](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html) and follows the [tidyverse style guide](https://style.tidyverse.org/documentation.html).

 In general, the core idea behind style is **consistency**.
-Whatever alterations to these conventions are in use for your particular area, it is much more important to keep them up to date and consistent between your collaborators than the exact choice of a style guide.
+Whatever alterations to these conventions you use for your particular area, it is much more important to keep them up to date and consistent between your collaborators than the exact choice of a style guide.
-However, as you will see in the section on [generating documentation](generating_docs), having a well-known standard in place helps you to find tools that can generate nice and hostable documentation automatically.
+However, as you will see in the section on [generating documentation](generating_docs), having a well-known standard in place helps you to find tools that can generate clear, simple and hostable documentation automatically.

 Other useful resources include: